Homology transfer products on free loop spaces: orientation reversal on spheres

 since $p$ is equivariant.
 Abbreviating ${ev_0}^*(T_pM)$ with $T$, on the right we extend \eqref{j_!/G} with

 (coefficients $\Q$).
-Her $t:T\rightarrow U$ is an equivariant tubular neighbouthood map, for example $t(\gamma,v):=\lambda(\gamma,v)$ from above (shown to be eqivariant in Section \ref{section geom rel}).
+Here $t\colon T\to U$ is an equivariant tubular neighbourhood map, for example, for the action $\vartheta$ we could take $t(\gamma,v)\coloneqq\lambda(\gamma,v)$ where $\lambda$ is defined as in section \ref{explicit tubes}.
 All the other maps involved are also equivariant and we can argue as above that the diagram commutes.
 The composition of the three diagrams is the commutative diagram